arqma/arqma/ANONYMITY_NETWORKS.md

-# Anonymity Networks with Gntl
+# Anonymity Networks with GNTL

-Currently only Tor and I2P have been integrated into Gntl.
+Currently only Tor and I2P have been integrated into GNTL.
 The usage of these networks is still considered experimental - there are a few pessimistic cases where privacy is leaked.
 The design is intended to maximize privacy of the source of a transaction by broadcasting it over an anonymity network, while